pdp10/sbpipe/docs/source/developer_manual.md

 - `create`: creates a new project
 - `ps1`: scan a model parameter, generate plots and report;
 - `ps2`: scan two model parameters, generate plots and report;
-- `pe`: generate a fits sequence, tables of statistics and plots.
+- `pe`: generate a parameter fit sequence, tables of statistics, plots and report;
-- `sim`: simulates a model deterministically or stochastically, generate plots and report;
+- `sim`: generate deterministic or stochastic model simulations, plots and report.

 All these pipelines can be invoked directly via the script `$SBPIPE/scripts/run_sbpipe.py`.
 Each SB pipe pipeline extends the class `Pipeline` and therefore must implement the following methods:
 ```
+# executes a pipeline
 def run(self, config_file)

+# process the configuration file lines
+# imported by Pipeline.config_parser()
 def read_config(self, lines)
 ```

-The former contains the procedure to execute an INI configuration file.
+The former contains the procedure to parse an INI configuration file.
 The latter parses the pipeline options.
 The `Pipeline` class implements the INI parser which is therefore available to each pipeline.
 The INI parser returns the configuration file as a list of lines.